divaflores/materials-data-pipeline/README.md

 # Materials Data Engineering Pipeline

 This project implements a data engineering pipeline in PySpark to clean, transform, and analyze a CSV file containing material records.
-It's designed to be scalable, modular, and easily configurable for local or distributed execution (e.g., Azure Databricks).
+It's designed to be scalable, modular, and easily configurable for local or distributed execution.

 ---